lorenzoladao/lorenzoladao.github.io/index.md

 ## Hi, I'm Lorenzo

-I'm a senior computer science student at Rutgers University in New Jersey.
+I am currenlty a senior majoring in computer science student at Rutgers University in New Jersey.

 # My Projects